shahbanno/light-control-system/README.md

 Tasks:

+MEMORY LOCATIONS W EXTERNAL/GLOBAL IN OPERATIONS NOT WORKING

     MIDWAY:
         add our test bits (x-1) by actual bit, if 0 then og was negative, else positive for negative one, proceed  with the x-1 version